pagkly/Zed/Investopedia4/What Determines a Normal Good.md

 ### Key Takeaways

 -   A normal good is a good that experiences an increase in its demand due to a rise in consumers' income.
--   Normal goods has a positive correlation between income and demand.
+-   Normal goods has a positive [[Correlation|correlation]] between income and demand.
 -   Examples of normal goods include food staples, clothing, and household appliances.

 ## Inferior Goods and Normal Goods